 State law allows a Regional Transportation Authority, such as RFTA, to collect up to 5 mills in property taxes, with voter approval.
 In order to prepare RFTA to address the region’s future mobility challenges, the RFTA Board of Directors has carefully reviewed several “Destination 2040” funding scenarios.
-Following a Public Hearing on August 9, 2018, the RFTA Board unanimously voted to refer a 2.65 mill levy ballot measure to voters who reside within RFTA’s member jurisdictions, to help fund strategic improvements to the region’s transportation system.
+Following the 2018 ballot vote on November 6, member jurisdictions voted to pass the 2.65 mill levy ballot measure to help fund strategic improvements to the region’s transportation system.

-What Would a 2.65 Mill Levy Look Like?
+What Does a 2.65 Mill Levy Look Like?

 What might the proposed RFTA Mill Levy Cost a Homeowner?